-Switch Position Description Discussion 0 Primary Temperature 1 Primary Conductivity 2 Pressure Data displays as a frequency in Hz.
-3 Secondary Temperature Data displays as a frequency in fiz.
-4 Secondary Conductivity 5 A/D channels 0-1 Each switch position shows information from 2 channels.
-From left to right, first 6 A/D channels 2-3 4 digits displays lower channel (e.g., V0), and second 4 digits displays next 7 A/D channels 4-5 channel (e.g., V1).
-Each voltage displays as decimal value (N) of 12-bit number, 8 A/D channels 6-7 which is binary representation of analog voltage.
-Display shows 4095 for 0 volts, and 0 for 5 volts: $V = 5 (1 - [N/4095])$ 9 Surface PAR Voltage displays as decimal value (N) of 12-bit number, which is binary representation of analog voltage.
-Display shows 0 for 0 volts, and 4095 for 5 volts: $V = N / 819$ 10 [A] Pressure sensor temperature and modulo count Four digits left of decimal point - pressure sensor temperature counts, range of 0 - 4095 (2500 corresponds to approximately 22 °C, typical room temperature).
+Switch Position Description Discussion 0 1 2 3 Primary Temperature Primary Conductivity Pressure Secondary Temperature Data displays as a frequency in Hz.
+4 Secondary Conductivity 5 6 7 A/D channels 0-1 A/D channels 2-3 A/D channels 4-5 Each switch position shows information from 2 channels.
+From left to right, first 4 digits displays lower channel (e.g., V0), and second 4 digits displays next channel (e.g., V1).
+Each voltage displays as decimal value (N) of 12-bit number, which is binary representation of analog voltage.
+Display shows 4095 for 0 volts, 9 A/D channels 6-7 Surface PAR and 0 for 5 volts: $V = 5 (1 - [N/4095])$ Voltage displays as decimal value (N) of 12-bit number, which is binary representation of analog voltage.
+Display shows 0 for 0 volts, and 4095 for 10 [A] Pressure sensor temperature and modulo count 5 volts: V = N / 819 Four digits left of decimal point - pressure sensor temperature counts, range of 0 - 4095 (2500 corresponds to approximately 22 °C, typical room temperature).
 Four digits right of decimal point - incrementing modulo count.
 Modulo count is 8-bit number generated by CTD that increments 1 count for each scan.
 If Deck Unit averages data, modulo count increments by number of scans averaged.
 Provides a check on system data integrity.
 Maximum value that can be displayed is 255; display starts over at 1 each time count gets to 255.
 11 [B] CTD status Four digits, from right to left: Pump status - 1 = pump is on, 0 = pump is off.
 Bottom contact switch status - 1 = switch is open or not installed (no contact), 0 = switch is closed.
 G.O.
-1015 water sampler interface confirm signal - 1 (for approximately 1.5 seconds) = Deck Unit detects confirm signal from G.O.
+1015 water sampler interface confirm signal or manual pump control signal - 1 (for approximately 1.5 seconds) = Deck Unit detects confirm signal from G.O.
 1015 indicating a bottle has been fired, 0 = no confirm signal detected.
+OR 1 (remains set) = Deck Unit detects manual pump control installed in 9plus, 0 = no manual pump control detected.
 CTD modem carrier detect - 0 = CTD modem detects Deck Unit modem's carrier signal, 1 = not detected.
 12 [C] Number of bytes available in IEEE-488 buffer When transferring data to a computer, Deck Unit places data in a buffer at rate it is acquired, allowing Deck Unit and computer to operate with some independence.
 Data is removed from buffer as computer requests it.
 If computer 13 [D] Number of bytes available in RS-232 buffer spends too much time calculating and displaying data, it may start to fall behind and number of available bytes will decrease.
 If number of available bytes is less than an entire scan, Deck Unit's Overflow LED comes on and stays on until a Reset command is received.
 If buffer overflows, some data will have been lost.
 Buffer overflow sometimes occurred in old computers with slow processors - it should not occur in computer with 80386 or faster processors.
 14 [E] & 15 [F] Unused -